Lighting has always been an important aspect of architecture. Early examples are the torches and oil lamps used in the buildings of the ancient world.

 For modern architects, the latest and best external and internal illumination comes from LED lights.

 Today, buildings must aspire to be low energy and environmentally-friendly.
 LED lights fit the bill perfectly.
-LEDs are low energy, and yet produce more brightness per watt than any other bulb.
+LED light bulbs are low energy, and yet produce more brightness per watt than any other bulb.
 They do not contain toxic mercury vapour – unlike low-energy CFL bulbs.
 And each LED bulb lasts for around 50,000 hours, reducing building maintenance costs.

-What’s more, LEDs lights are flexible.
+What’s more, LED light bulbs lights are flexible.
 They open up new creative possibilities.
-As a result, architects and lighting engineers are using LEDs around the world to remarkable effect.
+As a result, architects and lighting engineers are using LED light bulbs around the world to remarkable effect.